dask/dask/docs/source/client.rst

    >>> x.key
    'add-ebf39f96ad7174656f97097d658f3fa2'

-This key should be the same accross all computations with the same inputs and across all machines.
+This key should be the same across all computations with the same inputs and across all machines.
 If you run the computation above on any computer with the same environment then you should get the exact same key.